Showaddywaddy: Later period

 Malcolm Allured left the group in 1984, followed by Russ Field in 1985, and Buddy Gask in 1987.
 Gask retired to Spain in 2005, and died in 2011 after suffering with ill health for a number of years.
-Field runs a guest house with his wife in Beadnell, Northumberland, and still plays guitar in a local covers band, Before The Mast.
-Allured owns a nightclub called MFN at Shipley Gate, Derbyshire, and still plays live in local bands.
+Field ran a guest house with his wife in Beadnell, Northumberland, and still plays guitar in a local covers band, Before The Mast.
+Allured owned a nightclub called MFN at Shipley Gate, Derbyshire, and still plays live in local bands.
 Field was replaced by Ray Martinez in 1985, who was subsequently replaced by Danny Willson in 1995.

 Cherry Red Records began to release Showaddywaddy's extensive album back catalogue on CD from 2000 on their 7Ts imprint.
 The reissues featured rare bonus tracks, B-sides and non-album singles.

 Early in 2008, the band finished recording their album The Sun Album (I Betcha Gonna Like It), released on Voiceprint Records.
-A special limited edition (500 copies only) was available, signed by the whole band and comprised the CD, a DVD, special packaging and extended sleeve notes.
-In September 2011, lead singer Dave Bartram released his long-lost solo recordings from 1982–85 on Invisible Hands Music.
+A special limited edition (500 copies only) was available, signed by the whole band, and comprised a CD, a DVD, special packaging and extended sleeve notes.
+In September 2011, lead singer Dave Bartram released his long-lost solo recordings from 1982 to 1985 on Invisible Hands Music.
 The original tapes had been in his loft for 25 years.
 The seventeen-track album was entitled Lost and Found.

 Al James retired from the band in 2008, playing his last gig with the band at the Cheese & Grain in Frome, Somerset, on 20 December 2008.
 In early 2009, Trevor Oakes decided to take a break from the band due to ill health.
 He left the band and officially retired on 1 May 2009, meaning his last gig was also at the Cheese & Grain.
 Trevor Oakes is the father of footballers Scott Oakes and Stefan Oakes.
-Challenger is the father of Benjamin Challenger who trialled for Leicester City before playing basketball for Leicester Riders then moving into athletics, gained medals in the high jump at the 1998 and 2002 Commonwealth Games.
+Challenger is the father of Benjamin Challenger who trialled for Leicester City before playing basketball for Leicester Riders, and then moved into athletics, gaining medals in the high jump at the 1998 and 2002 Commonwealth Games.
 Danny Willson also left the band during 2009 to join Martin Turner's Wishbone Ash, and his last gig was in Denmark on 8 August that year.

 Lead singer Dave Bartram left Showaddywaddy on 3 December 2011 after 38 years fronting the band, and his last gig was at the Kings Hall Theatre in Ilkley, West Yorkshire.
 Bartram continues as the band's manager, a role he has undertaken since 1984.
-The Ilkley gig also marked saxophonist David Graham's last gig, who had been touring with the band since August 2009.
+The Ilkley gig also marked saxophonist David Graham's last gig, who had been touring with the band since August 2009 - Graham rejoined however in 2020.